-These facilities are generally the smallest form of open space in the community.
+These facilities are generally the smallest form of open space in the community, being 1 to 2 building lots in size.
 They are designed to serve the population in immediate proximity to the facility.
-Passive recreation uses including playground equipment and and supporting amenities including seating and open space are permitted.
+Passive recreation uses with little or no including playground equipment and and supporting amenities including seating and open space are permitted no infrastructure are common.